yashraj230/News-Website_My-First-Frontend_Project/News-Website_My-First-Frontend_Project-main/README.md

 # 📰 News Website

-A modern, fully responsive **news website** built using **React JS** and **Tailwind CSS**.
+A modern, fully responsive **News Website** built using **React JS** and **Tailwind CSS**.
 This project showcases a sleek frontend layout suitable for displaying news articles by category, headlines, and more — optimized for all devices.

 ## 🚀 Features